 If you only know of Richard Dawkins as a militant anti-theist, then you don’t know Richard Dawkins.
 In his purest form, the man is an enthusiastic and impassioned science communicator, and one of the biggest fans of Charles Darwin that I have ever read.
+(And a bigot.)
 This was made crystal clear to me as I read The Greatest Show on Earth: The Evidence for Evolution.
-I decided to read this book when everyone on the Internet decided to collectively make it known to me that it was an amazing, must-read book.
+I decided to read this book when everyone on the Internet collectively made it known to me that it was an amazing, must-read book.

 When I review books like these, I try to measure them against the criteria that the author gives himself so that I look at it within the right context.
 I had a hard time finding out Greatest Show‘s intended audience (whether it is best suited for those who don’t believe in evolution at all, or for those who do but want to argue it better), but the book’s goal is clear enough.
 In the introduction, Dawkins explains that he has several books dealing with evolution (he lists six), but that he has never “present[ed] the actual evidence that evolution is a fact.”